shablamz/shablamz.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/backupsha/drug-discovery)

-<div style="text-align: justify"> This app allows for prediction of the bioactivity towards inhibting the `Acetylcholinesterase` enzyme.
+<div style="text-align: justify"> This app allows for prediction of the bioactivity towards inhibiting the `Acetylcholinesterase` enzyme.
   `Acetylcholinesterase` is a drug target for Alzheimer's disease. </div>

 <br>